kujalk/Azure_Linux_TF_Pipeline/README.md

 - terraform plan
 - terraform apply -auto-approve

-2. To create Linux VM (Note that "node wikiTest.js" is not enabled at the moment, but it is simple to integrate into exiting script)
+2. To create Linux VM

 - Switch to Terraform-2-Create-VM directory
 - Fill in the terraform.tfvars